apache/helix/src/site/markdown/Concepts.md

   }

 ```
-Consider a simple case where you want to launch a task 'myTask' on node 'N1'.
-The idealstate for this can be expressed as follows
+Consider a simple case where you want to launch a task \'myTask\' on node \'N1\'.
+The IdealState for this can be expressed as follows:

 ```
 {